WDI-SEA/notes/05-express/express-apis/01readme.md

 ##Objectives

-* Review the components of an Express application
+* Name the components of an Express application
 * Utilize layouts and controllers in an Express app
-* Understand the purpose of using APIs on the backend.
+* Describe the purpose of using an API on the backend.
 * Create an application that uses an API and the `request` module.

 ## Review